Stroke Services

 The Trust has a research nurse who works to develop and improve the level of care provided to patients.
 The service also participates in UK and worldwide stroke trials.
 The Northern Trust hospitals, Antrim and Causeway, are also enrolled in the Stroke Sentinel National Audit Programme (SSNAP).

-The Trust works closely with the Chest, Heart and Stroke and the Stroke Association.
+The Trust also works closely with the Chest, Heart and Stroke and the Stroke Association.
 Patients and their families can avail of the services provided by these agencies when an appropriate referral is made by a member of the stroke team.